How to Detox from Sugar – the Easy Way!

 Hey, guys!
 So, as I type this I’m eating a giant candy bar…just kidding!
-I gave that stuff up (or, should I say I’m trying to…)
+I quit the sugary stuff (or, should I say I’m trying to…)

 I recently challenged myself to eliminate all sugary sweets from my daily food intake, in order to curb the sugar cravings that were taking over my life.
 And what I am about to explain is a very non-conventional method of how I attempted to detox from sugar.
 This method does not confine you to eating nothing but vegetables for the next few weeks, and I wouldn’t be writing about it unless it had successfully worked for me.
 (Unlike those strict sugar detox methods I’ve tried in the past, which were so tough to stick to I failed within the first few days.)